Lotusattva/text-editor/README.md

-A text editor made in Rust
+A simple text editor with syntax highlighting and line numbers, powered by `Iced` GUI library in Rust.